TigerMask1/play-bot/replit.md

   - 1 special move (unique to each character type)
   - 2 moves from ST tier pool (Low: 1-40%, Mid: 41-75%, High: 76-100%)
 - **HP System**: Base HP ranges from 1000-1500, scales with ST
+- **Skin System**: Each character has visual skins (default + custom)
+  - All characters have a 'default' skin automatically
+  - Players can own multiple skins per character
+  - Only one skin can be equipped at a time
+  - Skins display as images in character embeds
-- Characters have individual levels, tokens, ST, moves, and HP values
+- Characters have individual levels, tokens, ST, moves, HP values, and skins

 ### Currency System
 - **Coins** 💰: Primary currency, earned from crates, drops, and messages (required for leveling)